vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 6.Inverse Fast Fourier Transform

-7.Energy and Power Calculation
+7.Energy and Power Calculations

 # 6.State of Art

 ### Ageing-Time

-Gives us a fair idea about the duration in which the project can be used,up until simpler methods or formulas are invented.
+This project can be used up until newer,simpler methods or formulas are invented for calculations.

-### Ageing-Cost
+### Ageing-Cost/Feature evolution

-Showcases the possibilities of revolution or development of the project in the near future.
+This project can be enhanced by adding more features to it in a cost effective manner.Various types of inputs can be given to obtain the required precise outputs after implementation in the near future.

 # 7.4W&#39;s and 1&#39;H
 ## Who